 - the winner will have an opportunity to have their work published in print and online editions of the Observer, and on the International Anthony Burgess Foundation website

-- the prize will be judged by a panel chaired by Jonathan Meades, and including Robert McCrum from the Observer and Dr Andrew Biswell from the Burgess Foundation
+- the prize will be judged by a panel including Mariella Frostrup, Stuart Kelly, Helen Oyeyemi, and Robert McCrum from the Observer and Will Carr from the Burgess Foundation

 - the word limit is 1500 words